HackingGate/typst-out/README.md

 - Customizable naming convention for the artifacts.
 - Configurable output file extensions.
 - Ability to use a custom template file.
-- Optional use of built-in Typst fonts or specify your own font path.
+- Specify your own font path.

 ## Usage